10 Signs It’s Time to Start Therapy and How to Begin

 5. Be Patient with the Process

 Therapy is a journey, not a quick fix.
-Give yourself time to build trust with your therapist and explore meaningful growth.
+You may feel better after a few sessions or need more time to see progress.
+Allow yourself grace as you build trust with your therapist and begin exploring meaningful change.

 Final Thoughts